pyrsmk/Horizon/README.md

 Horizon 4.0.0
 =============

-Horizon is a parallax animation library, aiming to be robust and as flexible as possible.
+Horizon is a parallax engine, aiming to be robust and as flexible as possible.
 It's based on [GSAP](http://greensock.com/gsap), [Impetus](https://github.com/chrisbateman/impetus) and [W](https://github.com/pyrsmk/W).

 It currently supports :

-- 2D/3D contexts
 - Scroll
-- Mouse
+- Mouse position
 - Mouse wheel
-- Swipe (with mouse and touch events)
+- Swiping (with mouse and touch events)
-- Canvas2D engine
+- Canvas2D renderer
-- Gyroscope (experimental)
+- Gyroscope
+- WebGL

 Install
 -------